MefAldemisov/devops/app_python/DOCKER.md

 3. Use tags for versioning
 > To tag the image into multiple repositories after the build, add multiple -t parameters when you run the build command:

+4. Secure the container by the creation of special user